RyanCavanaugh/TNTSHB/intros/TypeScript for the Haskell or ML Programmer.md

 let o2: { x: string } = o; // ok
 ```

-Here, the object literal `{ x: "hi", extra: 1 }` constructs a matching
+Here, the object literal `{ x: "hi", extra: 1 }` has a matching
 literal type `{ x: string, extra: number }`.
 That
 type is assignable to `{ x: string }` since
 it has all the required properties and those properties have
 assignable types.
-The extra property doesn't prevent assignment.
+The extra property doesn't prevent assignment, it
+just makes it a subtype of `{ x: string }`.

-This is true for named types as well; for assignability purposes
+Named types just give a name to a type; for assignability purposes
 there's no difference between the type alias `One` and the interface
 type `Two` below.
 They both have a property `p: string`.
-(The behaviour with
+(Type alises
-respect to recursive definitions and type parameters is slightly
+behave differently than interfaces with respect to recursive
+definitions and type parameters, however.)
-different, however.)

 ```ts
 type One = { p: string };